Laptop shortcut keys for the

 Move to next character in review is NVDA + Right Arrow

-Move the review cursor to the next character on the current line
+Move the review cursor to the next character on the current line of text.

 Move to end of line in review is NVDA + End